What is an enterprise software sales representative?

 What key skills should an enterprise software sales representative possess?

-A successful representative in enterprise software sales should have excellent communication and interpersonal skills.
+A successful rep in enterprise software sales should have excellent communication and interpersonal skills.
 They also need to be able to explain complex software products to potential customers, which means they must have a working understanding of the software and general technical aptitude.
-It’s also crucial that they be disciplined self-starters with the ability to manage their time and prioritize tasks effectively.
+They must also be disciplined self-starters who can manage their time and prioritize tasks effectively.

-What educational background is ideal for this profession?
+What educational background is ideal for an enterprise software sales representative?

-Many professionals have bachelor’s degrees in business, marketing, or computer science, but other fields are acceptable to most employers.
-Some employers may prefer candidates with MBAs, but a strong understanding of technology, specifically software, is most important.
+Many reps have bachelor’s degrees in business, marketing, or computer science, but other fields are acceptable to most employers.
+Some employers may prefer MBA candidates, but a strong understanding of technology, specifically software, is most important.

 What are the primary responsibilities of an enterprise software sales representative?